Can you Fall in Love with God? I did and it changed my life. Let me share with you how falling in love with my savior has made all the difference.

-I loved my Sunday School class, children’s church, and the prizes I got for memorizing Scripture.
-I remember singing songs about God.
-I remember wonderful summer VBS camps and memorizing the books of the Bible to win a board game.
+I loved my Sunday School class, children’s church, and the prizes I got for memorizing Scripture., singing songs about God, and the wonderful summer VBS camps, and memorizing the books of the Bible to win a board game.

 Then one day about noon I was watching soap operas and I started to remember those good moments when a church family loved me.
 I didn’t dwell on everything that had gone wrong.
 This day, I thought about a time in my life when things used to be right, when I was happy.
 When I believed in God, and when I had joy.

-And that was the beginning of my love relationship with God.
+That was the moment I fell in love with God.
 I had loved him before like I loved peanut butter and jelly sandwiches and loved watching CHIPS on TV.
 Not potato chips, but those cute highway patrolmen who rode around on motorcycles and stopped crime.

 Once I realized the depth of my sin and understood had God had washed me and made me are pure and white as snow, that’s when I truly fell in love with him.

 We can have knowledge of God and spend time in His house and with His people, but until we understand who we are without Him—understand the truth of our sin—that’s when the true love relationship begins.

 By accepting my sin and the pain it caused, I truly fell in love with Jesus for taking that sin away through His death on the cross.

 Fall In Love with God

 Do you know a young woman who needs to fall in love with God?
 Using the metaphor of screenwriting, My Life, Unscripted explores relationships in every teenage girl’s life-with herself, her friends and enemies, her parents, guys, and with God.